Updated: Sep 28, 2022

-The human gut microbiome is a pretty hot topic these days, especially in the world of functional medicine and nutrition.
+The human gut microbiome is a pretty hot topic these days, especially in the world of functional medicine.
 In this article, we will start with some basic definitions and then discuss some numbers, regarding bacterial cells and species within the digestive or gastrointestinal tract (GIT).
 We will then summarize other bodily systems that the gut microbiome communicates with, and what diseases, in general, may manifest as a result of altered microbial populations within the gut (aka gut dysbiosis, a concept that we will revisit in a few minutes).

 So let's start from the beginning with a most basic question, what is the gut microbiome?
 The first important point is that "gut" mostly refers to the small and large intestines.
 The microbiomes of the remaining GIT are obviously significant, however, the microbial numbers are comparatively much more highly concentrated in the intestines and the functions of the microbes in this region of the GIT are incredibly diverse.
 There will be additional articles that explore the differences between the microbiomes throughout the GIT---mouth, esophagus, stomach, duodenum, jejunum, ileum, colon, and rectum.
 For now, just know that there are differences in both the quantity and the species of bacteria throughout each section of the GIT.